Esmail-ibraheem/Tinyllamas/README.md

 	  <img src="https://github.com/Esmail-ibraheem/X-Llama/blob/main/images/MHA%2CGQA%2CMQA2.png" alt="Your Image Description" width="500" height=400">
 	</p>
 		 Time per sample for GQA-XXL as a function of the number of GQA groups with input length 2048 and output length 512.
-Going from 1 (MQA) to 8 groups adds modest inference overhead, with increasing cost to adding more groups.
+Going from 1 (MQA) to 8 groups adds modest inference overhead, with increasing cost to adding more groups. demonstrates the effect of the number of GQA groups on inference speed.
+For larger models the memory band width overhead from the KV cache is less con straining (Shazeer, 2019), while the reduction in key-value size is sharper due to the increased number of heads.
+As a result, increasing the number of groups from MQA only results in modest slow downs initially, with increasing cost as we move closer to MHA.
+We selected 8 groups as a favor able middle ground.

  	<p align="center">
 	  <img src="https://github.com/Esmail-ibraheem/X-Llama/blob/main/images/MHA%2CGQA%2CMQA.png" alt="Your Image Description" width="500" height=400">